Federal Financial Report (FFR)

 Recipients of federal funds are required to report the status of funds for grants or assistance agreements via the Federal Financial Report (FFR) expenditure data.
-The FSR/FFR module allows grantees to electronically submit a statement of expenditures associated with their grant to the sponsor of the grant via eRA Commons.
-The schedule for submitting these FSRs is generally specified in the award documents of a grant or contract.
+The FFR module allows grantees to electronically submit a statement of expenditures associated with their grant to the sponsor of the grant via eRA Commons.
+The schedule for submitting FFR is generally specified in the award documents of a grant or contract.

-Effective Feb.
-1, 2011, expenditure data for grant awards will be reported to the NIH via the Federal Financial Report (FFR) instead of the Financial Status Report (FSR) [See NIH Guide Notice NOT-OD-11-017].
+Expenditure data for grant awards is now reported to the NIH via the Federal Financial Report (FFR).

-- The FSR/FFR Search Screen in eRA Commons allows users with a unique FSR role to search by grant number, due date range, latest FSR/FFR status, etc. The query will bring up a 'hitlist' of applications sorted by Institution, latest FSR/FFR status and grant number
+- The FFR Search Screen in eRA Commons allows users with a unique Financial role to search by grant number, due date range, latest FFR status, etc. The query will bring up a 'hitlist' of applications sorted by Institution, latest FFR status and grant number.

-- The FSR/FFR will not show up in eRA Commons unless it is due
+- The FFR will not show up in eRA Commons unless it is due.

-- The FSR/FFR expenditure data form will pre-populate with information from the eRA system
+- The FFR expenditure data form will pre-populate with information from the eRA system

-- The FSR/FFR user can submit a new FFR or revised FSR/FFR
+- Users can submit either a new FFR or revised FFR.

-What are the benefits of the FSR/FFR module?
+What are the benefits of the FFR module?

 - Facilitates compliance with grants regulations governing financial reporting

-- Provides accurate status of all grantee FSR/FFRs
+- Provides accurate status of all grantee FFRs

 Who can use the FFR module?